 Info

-1. In Timescale Console > Services select the service to migrate.
+1. In Timescale Console > Services select the service to migrate

 If you don't have a service, create a new one.

-2. Click Operations > VPC.
+2. Click Operations > Security > VPC

-3. Select the VPC, then click Attach VPC.
+3. Select the VPC, then click Attach VPC

-Migration takes a few minutes to complete and requires a change to DNS settings for the Service.
+Migration takes a few minutes to complete and requires a change to DNS settings for the service.
 The service is not accessible during this time.
 If you receive a DNS error, allow some time for DNS propagation.

 Keywords